“Trust God” – A Testament to My Mother’s Quiet Faith

 Also, two thousand years ago, on the small stage of Judea, in Rome’s Palestine, a Man had been born, had lived and was killed by the various powers that be.
 And yet for the handful of men and women who counted Him as Lord and Savior, the Anointed One, the very Messiah of Israel, they were left bewildered, lost, and unmoored after His gruesome death.
 For three days, they hid, and they feared for their own lives.

-Until that glorious first Easter day…He Lives!
+Until that glorious first Easter day…He rose from the dead!
 The resurrection of Jesus Christ exploded all religious models.
 Here was the Way, the Truth and the Life.
 Here was the Creator God extending His reconciling Hand to mankind.
 Who was, still lives.
 And the fact of the Resurrection drove the first generation of believers to boldly proclaim the gospel of Jesus Christ, even in the face of great persecution.
 Their hope was strong and steadfast.

 When the disciples struggled with their boat on the troubled Sea of Galilee, and our Lord slept below…they not only feared their deaths, but they also thought Jesus was unconcerned.
 When they finally awakened the Lord, He gently, quietly rebuked the storm, and the disciples, “‘Peace!
 Be still!’
 Then the wind ceased, and there was a dead calm.
 He said to them, ‘Why are you afraid?
 Have you still no faith?'”